pyrocms/pyrocms-docs/content/modules-and-tags/tag-reference/user.md

 			<td width="100">group</td>
 			<td width="100">None</td>
 			<td width="100">No</td>
 			<td>Group slug.
-Used to check if a user is not only logged in, but part of a particular group.</td>
+Check if a user is not only logged in, but also a member of the specified group.</td>
 		</tr>
 	</tbody>
 </table>